What is wrong with ESG? Lights and shadows of an emerging standard

 Consumers of all ages now demand socially and environmentally responsible products and services and use their purchasing powers to reflect these preferences.
 Investors have followed suit with meaningful steps to integrate sustainability issues into their investing criteria.
 In turn, shareholders increasingly hold corporate leaders accountable for their ESG performance.
 Significantly, these trends are driving innovation; together, they are reshaping industries, including the finance industry in our present context.

 However, some express the view that ESG is nothing more than a temporary, seasonal fashion that unscrupulous firms are seizing upon to drive their profits.
 They point to “greenwashing” as a standard practice, even among reputable companies.
-Unsurprisingly, ESG issues at the global level are evolving away from a mainly voluntary disclosure-oriented dimension to a regulatory one with significant implications for how ESG information is collected, verified, and acted upon within an organization.
+Unsurprisingly, ESG issues at the global level are evolving away from a mainly voluntary disclosure-oriented dimension to a regulatory one with significant implications for how ESG information is collected, verified, and acted upon within an organisation.
 Global regulatory interventions are imposing new requirements for private businesses to report on and prevent adverse impacts on climate, the environment and human rights.

 As these global ESG regulations evolve, it is critical for organisations to understand their implications and, critically, to respond to what each may perceive as emerging issues or perceptions.
 Based on our advisory role to governments and the private sector, we at Whiteshield have spotted six main sets of perceptions: